Shemplo/Middle-Earth-RMG/README.md

 ### Installation

 1. Clone repository
+   > In web version click on green `ↆ Code` button, click on `Download ZIP` button in drop-down list.
+   > You also can download zip with template from [releases](https://github.com/Shemplo/Middle-Earth-RMG/releases)
-2. Put folder `Middle Earth` to the folder `HotA_RMGTemplates` in Heroes 3 - HotA root folder
+3. Put folder `Middle Earth` to the folder `HotA_RMGTemplates` in Heroes 3 - HotA root folder
-3. Start the game
+4. Start the game
 	3.1.
 Choose singleplayer (or multiplayer)
 	3.2.
 Select random map mode
 	3.3.
 Find out and choose `Middle Earth (2p, M-XL)` template
-4. Set up game and start as usual
+5. Set up game and start as usual

 ### Rules